MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

     > A given version of the standalone installer always installs the same version of the WebView2 runtime.
 1. Test each incremental release of the Store Commerce app with the latest version of the WebView2 runtime and update the WebView2 runtime on the registers at the same time you update the Store Commerce app.
 1. Use the standalone evergreen installer to deploy the specific version of the WebView2 runtime used during user acceptance testing (UAT) for the Store Commerce app.
-1. Use the [Install (WebView)](/deployedge/microsoft-edge-update-policies#install-webview) policy to force machine-wide installs for the WebView2, or to disable installs.
+1. Use the [Install (WebView)](/deployedge/microsoft-edge-update-policies#install-webview) policy to force machine-wide installs for the WebView2 runtime, or to disable installs.
 This policy ensures that all users on the machine use the same version of the WebView2 runtime.
 1. Use the [Update (WebView)](/deployedge/microsoft-edge-update-policies#update-webview) policy to disable all WebView2 runtime updates by Microsoft Edge update.
     > [!NOTE]
     >  Disabling all WebView2 runtime updates by Microsoft Edge update shouldn't impact the Edge browser version because Edge has a separate [Update policy](/deployedge/microsoft-edge-update-policies#update).